u-blox/access_control/README.md

 # Access Control demo

-Demo using two u-blox C# demo for ANT-B11 and C209 simulate an access control.
-The area will grant access the two azimuth angles are within a specic range.
+This C# demo using two u-blox ANT-B11 and C209 simulate an access control.
+The area will grant "access" the two azimuth angles are within a specic range.

 Works with serial port or UDP broadcast packets.